 SVNRT Repository Remediation and Canyon Complex Repository/Waste Consolidation Area: Similar to the EFNM WCA, the Canyon Complex Repository (CCR)/WCA is being constructed to receive and consolidate wastes from the numerous source areas that will be cleaned up in the Canyon Creek Basin.
-Construction of the CCR/WCA began in 2019 and will continue in 2021.
-As part of this work, mine waste from the old SVNRT repository will be moved into the new repository in 2021.
+Construction of the CCR/WCA began in 2019 and will continue in 2022.
+As part of this work, mine waste from the old SVNRT repository was moved into the new repository in 2021.
+The new CCR/WCA drainage system will be expanded into the old SVNRT area in 2022.
 The facility will be ready to take mine waste from other cleanup sites in the Canyon Creek area in 2023.

-Canyon Creek Quarry: As part of the construction activities at the CCR/WCA, the Trust purchased a 23-acre parcel that is used as a source of uncontaminated rock and gravel to use as clean fill materials.
+Canyon Creek Quarry: As part of the construction activities at the CCR/WCA, the CDA Trust purchased a 23-acre parcel that is used as a source of uncontaminated rock and gravel to use as clean fill materials.
 This quarry property is located 2.7 miles east of CCR/WCA.
-In 2021, work will continue at the Quarry to produce uncontaminated rock and gravel fill for future use at the CCR/WCA.
+In 2022, work will continue at the Quarry to produce and haul uncontaminated rock and gravel fill for future use at the CCR/WCA.

-Data Characterization and Evaluation: In 2021, the Trust will evaluate data collected during characterization work at the Hecla Star Mine Complex and Tamarack #7.
-The Hecla Star Mine Complex design is expected to be finish in 2021.
-Design activities for the Tamarack #7 will begin in 2021.
+Data Characterization and Evaluation: In 2022, the CDA Trust will evaluate data collected during characterization work at the Tamarack #7.
+Design activities for the Tamarack #7 will be completed in 2022.